kanchuncheng/home_labs/Criticisms about Argo CD.md

 * **Permissions and Access Control:** Managing permissions and access control can be complex, especially in large-scale environments.

 **Others**
-* **Too many CRD:** Users can't see pods, instead of application.
-This changes the architechure that users are used to it in a native k8s.
+* **Too many CRD:** Users can't see pods, instead of applications.
+This changes the architechure that users are used to in a native k8s.
 * **Multiple tentants are not necessary in most of enterprises:**
 * **Too fat:** Not just too complex, especially which HA is used.
 * **Polls to github:** The interval is 3 minutes by using polls, not realtime, kind of slow.